pjotrp/bioruby-exominer/README.md

 The URI can be a little more descriptive, e.g.:

   curl -T design2012.rdf -H 'Content-Type: application/x-turtle' http://localhost:8081/data/design2012.rdf

+Finally, to support multiple searches and make it easier to dereference sources you can supply a unique name to each result set with the --name switch.
+E.g.

+  exominer --rdf --name tcga_bc -s ncbi_symbols.tab --doi doi:10.1038/nature11412 --tag 'species=human;type=breast cancer' < tcga_bc.txt

 ## Mining gene symbols with SPARQL